Kidswatter/Kidsybot/Help.md

 ### `AttributeError: 'WebSocketClientProtocol' object has no attribute 'wait_for'`

 This is because `discord.py` is **not up to date**.
 Update your dependencies using the provided `requirements.txt` (on Linux, OSX), or run the `update_deps.bat` script on Windows.

+### `[WinError 10038] An operation was attempted on something that is not socket`

+This error occurs when the websocket is closed.
+It is a known issue, and something that we are trying hard to develop solutions for.
+To fix manually, just `!restart` the bot, run `!disconnect` then `!summon`, or switch voice regions.